League-of-Foundry-Developers/scene-packer/README.md

 ## Macros

-There are several Macros included in the Library: `Scene Packer` compendium entry.
+There are several Macros included in the `Library: Scene Packer` compendium entry.
 Each macro has a comment at the top describing its purpose.

 ## Quick Encounters

 Support for packing Scenes with embedded [Quick Encounters](https://foundryvtt.com/packages/quick-encounters) data was added in v2.2.0 of Scene Packer.
 There is a Journal Entry bundled in the Scene Packer compendium which describes how to pack these scenes.

-## TODO
+## Example module use

-- Provide complete example module
+You can view an example module that showcases Scene Packer's features at https://github.com/sneat/example-scene-packer

 ## Acknowledgements